 Do you have a backup starter on hand?
 Having a backup if yours becomes contaminated, gets moldy, or the jar breaks is essential.
 Your future self will be happy!
 Discover how to store your sourdough starter by reading our guide.

 Not every sourdough recipe has to involve baking a beautiful loaf!
-Here are some of the best discard recipes, perfect for breakfast, snacks, or dessert:
+Here are some of the best discard breakfast recipes.

 Are you having trouble with your starter?
 Don’t worry—every baker faces challenges along the way!
 Whether it’s not bubbling, smells off, or won’t rise, there’s a solution to get it back on track with our tips to help it thrive.
 A healthy starter yields superior results in all recipes, so let’s troubleshoot and help you bake with confidence!
 Check out our tips about problems with sourdough starter!